szabikaveres/biKA_Punks_Project/README.md

  This token and smart-contract has been created as per ERC-721 Non-Fungible Token standard, used OpenZeppelin library and tests developed as per Hardhat specifics.

- The images are stored and handled using the I.P.F.S protocol.
+ The images are stored on Pinata and handled using the I.P.F.S protocol.

+ Front-End created with React.js and website deployed to Fleek.

  Token name: "Bika Punks"